“Saffron Gatherer” from a Minoan fresco in Akrotiri, Santorini (1600 BC)

 Theda Bara as Cleopatra in the film Cleopatra (1917).

 Hoop earrings went on to become the signature look of the 60s and 70s in America and Europe as a symbol of female empowerment during the feminist movement.
 They were especially treasured amongst, Latino, Hispanic and African American women as a link to their heritage and culture.
 Often passed down through generations as treasured heirlooms.
 Many female artists like Cher, Diana Ross and Tina Turner wore bold large hoop as the accessory of choice to make a statement.

 Jazz singer Nina Simone (1969).

 Hoop earrings today

-Throughout history they have been a symbol of power, unity, femininity and a link to heritage.
+Throughout history hoop earrings have been a symbol of power, unity, femininity and a link to heritage.
 Today, hoop earrings continue to be a tradition in many cultures as well as one of the most popular female fashion accessories of all time.
 What makes them so important is that they hold special meaning for each person who wears them.